 Kindness is also widely esteemed.
 People often revere exemplars of kindness, and approvingly share anecdotes of people acting kindly.
 This suggests that we see kindness as part of being human well.
 (Though in some contexts and in some subcultures, kindness is looked down on, and cruelty and ruthlessness are admired, so this is not entirely reliable.)

-There is also evidence that behaving kindly improves a person’s measurable well-being.
+There is also evidence that behaving kindly improves a person’s measurable well-being (and health).
 A wealth of studies have tried to test the hypothesis that doing something kind makes you better off for it.
 A recent meta-analysis of 27 such studies tried to be extra-careful to rule out publication bias, mere findings of correlation, and other such potential pitfalls.
 It found that the interventions studied (usually measuring short-term effects after brief acts of kindness, in WEIRD research subjects) did seem to support the hypothesis that acting more kind improves your well-being.

 For many people, this will probably seem a ridiculous thing to test.
 Does being kind to people make you happy?
 Does water slake your thirst?
 Is the sun warm?
 People tend to behave in certain ways when others are mean to them and life is going sour, and in other ways when others are being kind to them and things are getting better.
 If you prefer the way people act in the latter case, it takes no great leap of understanding to note that you can facilitate that by being kind to them.